Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/manage_subscription_workflow.md

 ## API consumer: subscription workflow

-1. A consumer initiates the subscription in Amplify Central:
+1. A consumer initiates the subscription in Amplify web UI:

    1. Open an Amplify Catalog item.
    2. Click **Subscribe**.